CBIIT/bento-docs/source/configuration/case-detail-page.md

-## Configuring the Case Details page
+## Configuring the Case Details Page

-Key case attributes can be added to the Case Details page as label:value pairs within a set of subsections.
-A maximum of **6** sections can be added to the Case Details page; **3** in the left-hand Panel and **3** in the right-hand Panel.
+Key case attributes can be added to the Case Details Page as label:value pairs within a set of subsections.
+A maximum of **6** sections can be added to the Case Details Page; **3** in the left-hand Panel and **3** in the right-hand Panel.
 Within each subsection a maximum of **10** attributes can be displayed as label:value pairs.

 * If more than 3 subsections are configured in a panel, **only the first 3 subsections will be displayed in the UI, other subsections will be ignored**.
 * If more than 10 properties are configured, **only first 10 properties will be displayed in the UI, other properties will be ignored**.
-* An optional table can be added to the Case Details page to list case-level data.
+* An optional table can be added to the Case Details Page to list case-level data.

-### Configuring the Case Details page header
+### Configuring the Case Details Page header

-The Case Details page header displays a Case ID.
+The Case Details Page header displays a Case ID.

 1. Open the file `$(src)/bento-frontend/blob/master/src/bento/caseDetailData.js`.
 2. Under `caseHeader`: